ysyk2021/the-relentless-cycle-how-to-keep-moving-forward-even-through-setbacks/src/chapter-6-1.md

-Chapter 6: Applying the Relentless Cycle Across Different Areas of Life: Using the Relentless Cycle for Career Advancement and Entrepreneurship
+Using the Relentless Cycle for Career Advancement and Entrepreneurship
 ===============================================================================================================================================

 The principles of the relentless cycle can be used for career advancement and entrepreneurship.
 In this chapter, we will explore how to apply the principles of the relentless cycle to achieve success in these areas.